above-the-line/nodeEventEmitter/README.md

 # nodeEventEmitter

-This AzureIOT messenger app uses Node v12 and is for ARM architecture using Raspian Buster
+This AzureIOT messenger app uses Node v12 and is intended for

+ARM32v6 architecture using Raspian Stretch

 To deploy to the device have Docker or IOT Hub installed